skyv26/Tip-Calculator-App/README.md

 # 📖 Tip calculator app <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **Tip calculator app** is a vanilla js application for calculating the tip amount according to number of customer or people.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>